lime-n/Climate-Science/README.md

 ```
 Figure 2.
 A stepforward selection of the Count data and Categorical covariates were fitted

-#Linear model shows that as the number of counts collected from the glider for increase increases, then it declines as the days progress
+#Linear model shows that as the number of counts collected from the glider for increases, then it declines as the days progress
 #A lot of negative estimates, perhaps related towards the decline in accuracy and data-collection from the float over-time
 #Counts increase with depth, though increase in counts have a potential decrease in oxygen increase?
 #Though a better test may be necessary given that normality was weak, and further assumptions will need to be considered like colinearity between variables.